AntonRyabchuk/YourProduction/README.md

 # YourProduction
-pet project for study
+Pet project for study \n
-the company closed :(
+The company closed :(